Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other dog breeds.

-How to Make Homemade Kibble Dog Food
+How to Make Kibble

 In the spirit of trying to provide our dogs with food that is healthy and without fillers and additives, try this meatless recipe for dog food.
 Making our own dog food seems to be one way to ensure what our dogs are ingesting and to know that they are not being subjected to poor quality dog foods or harmful chemicals.
 The added food dyes alone are staggering and you have to wonder why they are putting them in.

 My son Jonathan has made this recipe many times for his lab breeds and forwarded it on to me although I am unsure of the source for it.

 Note: Makes about 20 cups; make in small quantities to keep fresh

 - 1/2 cup soy flour (found at Walmart or some grocery stores in the health food section)

 - 5 tablespoons corn oil or other oil